pnakis/ortho_fcn/README.md

 5) Load the DTM .txt file (DTM -> Load DTM
 5a) If the dtm.txt file is in a grid format the top left corner and the step of the grid must be given (Y max, X min, DTM D) 5b) If the dtm.txt file is in a TIN format {X Y Z}, the above are calculated automatically
+6) Select Interpolation method (Nearest Neighbor, Bilinear or Bicubic)
+7) Enter the desired grounder size
+8) Rectify the image pressing the "Orthorectification" button

+Examples of the above data structures can be found in the Data folder